paradisetester/fleet_io/backend/README.md

 Required operations to deploy the project:

+Create .env file and copy and update content from .env.example file

 1. php artisan migrate:fresh --path=database/migrations/fleet_mcp --database=fleet_mcp --seed
 description: "mcp" database keeps the master enteries.
 This would route users as per their client.